 Last Updated on

 Japan is one of my favourite countries in the world for many reasons.
 The Japanese are known to be some of the most friendly and polite people in the world.
 Travelling Japan can sometimes be hard due to the language and alphabet but I can guarantee that there will always be people to help you along the way.
 Japanese food is also incredibly delicious, fresh and interesting.
-There are a lot of beautiful landscapes, villages and cities in Japan.
+There are a lot of beautiful landscapes, villages and cities so you can rest assured you’ll have plenty of Japan tours to choose from.

 I have asked some of the top travel bloggers their recommendations on the 32 best places to visit in Japan.